Sokoke: Breed recognition

 The standardised breed was first recognised by a breed registry, the Belgium-based Fédération Internationale Féline (FIFe), under the name Sokoke, after the forest.
 This occurred in 1993, after a multi-breeder demonstration of the new breed's consistent development at a cat show in Denmark.

 The breed is also registered by The International Cat Association (TICA), based in the United States; it is eligible to be shown in the "Preliminary New Breed" class at TICA-sanctioned events.

 The Sokoke is now also recognised by two national cat registries, the UK Governing Council of the Cat Fancy (GCCF), and the Canadian Cat Association (CCA).

-Standardised characteristics
+Characteristics

 The bodies of the Sokokes are medium-sized overall, long and thin, with long legs.
 The back legs are longer than the front legs, similar to those of a wildcat.
 They also have a unique tip-toe gait, in part due to a straighter stifle as well as the longer back legs.
 Their eyes are usually amber to light-green, set in a comparatively small head, with long ears, reminiscent of various species of wild cat, though these are traits intentionally reinforced by artificial selection.
 The tail is tapered.